What is Crown Rot and How Bad is it for my Houseplant?

 Find out what the crown rot is and how it affects your houseplant.
 Crown rot often leads to houseplant death, so it’s a good idea to be able to spot it and know how to prevent it in the first place.

-Hello and welcome to HealthyHouseplants.com, where we teach you all about gardening and the great indoors.
+Hello and welcome to HealthyHouseplants.com, where we teach you all about gardening in the great indoors.
 If you’d like to support our show, please use our Amazon affiliate link below.

-Today, we have another installment of houseplant terminology, where I define various houseplant terms so that you know what’s going on when you’re watching a video or when somebody mentions a term to you.
+Today is another installment of Houseplant Terminology, where I define various houseplant terms so you can better understand what’s happening when watching videos or when someone mentions a specific term.

-As its name suggests, crown rot is rotting at the crown of the plant, which is the area where the stem meets the roots.
-Crown rot is caused by soil-borne fungi and various bacteria that thrive in wet soil.
+As the name suggests, crown rot is the rotting of the crown of the plant, which is the area where the stem meets the roots.
+Crown rot is caused by soil-borne fungi and various bacteria that thrive in wet, poorly draining soil.

-As mentioned, I have a video on identifying crown rot, what to do about it, and, most importantly, how to prevent it.
-But for now, you know what crown rot is.
+I have a full video on identifying crown rot, what to do about it, and—most importantly—how to prevent it.
+But now you understand what crown rot is.

 Thank you for stopping by today!
-Please leave any comments about any indoor gardening tutorials you’d like to see.
-Remember to like, comment, subscribe, and share this video.
-Also, please check the bell if you’d like to be notified when new videos are released.
+Please leave comments about any indoor gardening tutorials you’d like to see.
+Remember to like, comment, subscribe, and share this video, and click the bell to be notified when new videos are released.

 What is crown rot?

-Crown rot is a condition where the crown of the plant, which is where the stem meets the roots, begins to rot.
-It is caused by soil-borne fungi and bacteria that thrive in overly wet soil.
+Crown rot is the decay of the plant’s crown—the point where the stem meets the roots—caused by fungi and bacteria that thrive in overly wet soil.

 How can I prevent crown rot?